eslint/eslint/docs/developer-guide/working-with-custom-formatters.md

 - **nodeType**: the type of the node in the [AST](https://github.com/estree/estree/blob/master/spec.md#node-objects)
 - **source**: a extract of the code the line where the failure happened.

+**Please note**: the `source` property will be removed from the message object in an upcoming breaking release.
+If you depend on this property, you should now use the `source` or `output` properties from [the result object](#the-result-object) instead.

 ## Examples

 ### Summary formatter